 Announcing Our 2017 Teaching Award Winners

-This past weekend, at the annual Department of Family Medicine Faculty Development Retreat, the following faculty were presented with awards that honour their excellence as teachers and as clinicians.
+At the 2017 Department of Family Medicine Faculty Development Retreat, the following faculty were presented with awards that honour their excellence as teachers and as clinicians.

 Excellence in Clerkship Teaching Award as a Community Tutor in Undergraduate Family Medicine

 Nominated by medical students in their clerkship year, this award is presented to the Family Medicine tutor that best demonstrates exceptional leadership skills, a thorough understanding of the core concepts of the curriculum, and promotes learning.